-Serbia: High voltage transmission statistics 2014 trends analysis3.
-September 2015. / News Serbia Energy
+Serbia: High voltage transmission statistics 2014 trends analysis, News Serbia Energy

 In comparison to 2013, 6.2% less electricity was transmitted which was primarily due to a lower electricity generation in PE EPS power plants connected to the transmission system due to reduced transport of coal due to May 2014 floods.